How do I set details for a course?

 You can view the storage file size allowed in your course.
 File storage consists of all files in course files and assignment submissions.
 Administrators at your institution set the file storage quota for each course.

 You can enable a grading scheme for your course.
 A grading scheme is a set of criteria that measures varying levels of achievement in a course.
 You can also view the current existing grading scheme, if any.
+This setting is disabled by default.

 You can view the license for your course.
 By default all content is considered private and copyrighted, but you can also release your content to the public domain or choose a Creative Commons license.
 When making your course public, you will most likely want to set a license for your course.